How to Get Into a Methadone Clinic

 - Provide an initial assessment that includes a treatment plan and periodic assessments throughout treatment

-- At least eight random drug tests per year
+- Administer at least eight random drug tests per year

 How Long Does it Take to Get into a Methadone Clinic?